Bruc3U/Titanic_analysis/README.md

 ### A/Overall Analysis
 Our goal is to determine which feature will be detrimental to the survival of these passengers.

-Let's first take a look at the first feature, age:
+Let's take a look at the first feature, age:

 ![image](https://github.com/Bruc3U/Titanic_analysis/assets/142362478/f5b72b11-ee6f-4d67-9d33-21363340921d)